USAFA-ECE/ece281-book/book/lab/lab4.md

 To do this you will need to pull together building blocks from several previous labs and ICEs!

-Per usual, you must submit your own copy of VHDL but the lab report is done with a partner.

 The **prelab** is on Gradescope; it will require you to make a copy and clone https://github.com/usafa-ece/ece281-lab4